Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 Poor kid meets rich boy.
-Poor kid falls in love with rich boy.
+Poor kid falls in love with a rich boy.
 Poor kid does everything he can to be accepted by rich boy’s family.
 That’s the most simplistic take on Emerald Fennell‘s film Saltburn.
 Erotic, queer, thorny, and darkly humorous, Saltburn is a downright wicked tale told at the intersection of a class divide and what happens when desire builds in it.

 Barry Keoghan is a slow-moving train, and you’re tied to his tracks.
 Narratively, Fennell builds Oliver as a character in waves.
 Each new piece of information adds something new while eroding things you knew previously.
 A slow-burning escalation, Koeghan’s depth as an actor is on full display.
 As Oliver, Keoghan is able to switch his personality to the needs of others.
 Oliver is empty, filled up by the people around him, becoming who they need him to be over and over and somehow never overflowing.

 The truth is that Saltburn is best encountered with no prior information.
 You should be as in the dark as the characters stuck in this slow-moving erosion of trust and just as confused when the needles drop.
 Emerald Fennell’s understanding of tension is on full display as she pulls the tension tighter and tighter across every character.
-Taking full advantage of the intimacy that builds between two people both in terms of sex and in terms of friendship, Saltburn is a masterclass in manipulation not just by the characters but by Fennell who emotionally exploits you at every turn.
+Taking full advantage of the intimacy that builds between two people, both in terms of sex and in terms of friendship, Saltburn is a masterclass in manipulation, not just by the characters but by Fennell, who emotionally exploits you at every turn.

 While the tonal switch of Saltburn is strong, it’s not out of pace, nor does it make the two halves of the film feel different.
-This film has it’s twists but none are sharp, instead lulling you into a semblance of security and understanding.
+This film has its twists but none are sharp, instead lulling you into a semblance of security and understanding.
 To say the floor falls out from under you would be a disservice to the care and attention that Fennell has put into the path she’s set the characters on.
 Fennell winds up each and every character before placing them down on a well-charted course.
 Slowness, in this case, is an art, making the film’s final act have an immense impact.

 Saltburn is stunning and hands-down Emerald Fennell’s best and most painstakingly precise work that doesn’t sacrifice emotion and intimacy for twisting pay-off.
 Instead, the emotional build-up is what makes each and every reveal absolutely stellar.